Healing Outreach Prevention & Education

 Volunteering and Supporting Kids’ HOPE

 Please contact us if you are interested in volunteering or donating to the program.
 We have an active volunteer program as well as a successful history with student internships.
-To make a monetary donation please use the button below to make a secure online contribution.
+To make a monetary donation please call the Center who will accept Debit or Credit cards over the phone.
+You may also mail a check directly to the Center at 1925 Thompson Rd., Coos Bay OR 97420.

 To volunteer, please contact: